-Piggy ears, tails, bows, snouts, eyes, and legs are sewn on, however, the pink circles (faces / bodies) are part of the blocks and do not require sewing.
+The blocks in my piggy blanket are modern variations of Granny Squares.
+Piggy ears, tails, bows, snouts, eyes, and legs are sewn on…while the pink circles (faces / bodies) are parts of the blocks and do not require sewing.

 Each block is made individually and joined to the previous blocks while working the last round.
 So, you can easily add or omit blocks if you want to make a different size.

 Here is a short video to demonstrate the Join-As-You-Go with Slip Stitch.